JonathanWThom/quack/features.md

 X 2.
 I can encrypt the message with a key I set.

-3. I can change my encryption key if I know the old one.
+P 3.
+I can change my encryption key if I know the old one.

+    * Needs tests

 X 4.
 I can read all my messages.